10 Ways to Optimize Human Growth Hormone Naturally for Anti-Aging

 Melatonin is a hormone that promotes sleep.
 According to a 1993 clinical trial published in Clinical Endocrinology (Oxford), melatonin may help to increase HGH secretion (30).
 I recommend Sleep Support for melatonin benefits.

-Arginine is an amino acid that supports human growth hormone release while you are sleeping.
+Arginine is an amino acid that supports HGH release while you are sleeping.
 According to a 1982 clinical trial, published in Acta Endocrinology (Copenhagen) has found that arginine supports the secretion of growth hormone during sleep (31).
 I recommend Amino Strong for arginine and other amino acids.

 Creatine is used as a natural exercise-enhancer.
 A 2000 comparative study published in the Journal of Sports Medicine and Physical Fitness has found that creatine may help to boost human growth hormone secretion (32).